LemurGamingYT/Hydro/README.md

 # Hydro
- A compiled programming language similar to Python in syntax.
+ An interpreted programming language similar to Python & Carbon in syntax.